Affiliate links on Android Authority may earn us a commission. Learn more.

 Universal Flash Storage (UFS), a more modern flash storage technology, began gaining popularity in the Android smartphone ecosystem around 2016.
 UFS is a full-duplex interface that allows simultaneous reads and writes. eMMC, meanwhile, uses a parallel or half-duplex interface that only allows one of those operations at a time.
 UFS also consumes less power as compared to eMMC.
 The upcoming UFS 4.0 standard succeeds UFS 3.1, which is just over two years old at this point.

-What is UFS 4.0 and why does it matter?
+What is UFS 4.0 and how fast is it?

 Compared to UFS 3.1, Samsung says that the new UFS 4.0 standard offers significantly improved transfer speeds, power efficiency, and even space savings.
 More specifically, UFS 4.0 can achieve transfer speeds of up to 23.2Gbps per lane.
 That’s twice the speed of UFS 3.1 and quadruple the speed of the older UFS 2.1 standard.
 Samsung Semiconductor says it managed to achieve this feat thanks to its use of a new proprietary controller and an updated vertical NAND (V-NAND) architecture.